rhdtownsend/gyre/doc/sphinx/source/user-guide/gyre-fundamentals/numerical-limits.rst

 -------------------------------

-The cost of evaluating the determinant of the system matrix :math:`\Smat` scales proportionally to the number of grid points :math:`N` used for the :ref:`discretization
+The cost of evaluating the determinant of the system matrix :math:`\mS` scales proportionally to the number of grid points :math:`N` used for the :ref:`discretization
 <discretization>`.
 Therefore, in the interests of computational
 efficiency, we want to make :math:`N` as small as possible.